deeheber/Danielle-s-Blog/src/content/blog/builders-are-changing.md

 My work currently spans categories 1 and 2.
 I use AI assistants for regular engineering work, but I’m especially interested in building systems where AI is part of how the product works.

-At work, I built a tool that helps developers investigate failed CloudFormation deployments without immediately needing to ping me, the only DevOps engineer on the team.
+At work, I built a tool that uses Claude Code to help developers investigate failed CloudFormation deployments.
+It runs on shared compute and posts its analysis in Slack, so the team can use it without my laptop or me being available.

-The tool runs Claude Code headlessly in AWS CodeBuild.
-When a deployment fails, it inspects the stack through an AWS MCP server, works out the likely cause, and posts a short analysis in the Slack thread where the failure was reported.

-It isn’t a reference architecture, and I didn’t build it as if it were one.
-I chose CodeBuild because it got me to a working prototype quickly and was boring enough for one person to maintain.
-I also told Claude to admit when it was unsure and rank possible causes instead of inventing one confident answer.

-Then a deployment failed because of a missing environment variable.
-The tool pointed the developer toward it, and they fixed the problem without waiting for me.

 That’s what category 2 looks like to me.
-AI is part of the tool.
-It runs on shared compute, and the team can use it without my laptop or me being available.
+AI isn’t only helping me build the tool.
+AI is part of how the tool works.

 I wrote more about the architecture and its imperfect parts in [Getting Claude Code off my laptop and onto shared compute](https://danielleheberling.xyz/blog/headless-claude-on-aws/).

-I still use AI assistants for regular engineering work.
-Sometimes that’s the right tool for the job.
-There’s nothing wrong with category 1, but I don’t want using the tool to be the end of what I know how to do.

 ## Prediction